Prince Charles & Wife Camilla Show Off Beach Bodies In Barbados

 According to Insider, just days before his beach trip, Charles announced that he had named an award after George Clooney’s wife, Amal Clooney, a longtime advocate and defender of women’s rights and human rights around the globe.

-The award will be giving to inspirational young women around the world between the ages 11 and 30.
+The award will be given to inspirational young women around the world between the ages of 11 and 30.
 It will honor young women who had made a difference in their communities.
-Charles revealed that the first award would be handed out in 2020, and that it will be presented by Amal herself.
+Charles revealed that the first award would be handed out in 2020 and that it will be presented by Amal herself.

 “I am honored to have been invited by Prince’s Trust International to participate in this global initiative celebrating young women who are change-makers in their communities,” Amal said in a statement.